Supporting a peer coaching culture at Recycling Lives

 The group is now more:

-We’re delighted to be working with an organisation that saves public money, saves waste products and has a 93% none recidivism rate helping our fellow citizens to fulfill their potential and not be limited by past experiences.
+It was wonderful to work with an organisation that costs the public nothing, saves the public money, saves the public from waste products, and has a 93% non-recidivism rate, helping our fellow citizens to fulfil their potential and not be limited by past experiences.

 About Caitlin Walker